axodotdev/cargo-dist/book/src/generic-builds.md

 ### Optional package fields

-All of these fields and their definitions are identical to the ones defined by [`Cargo.lock`][cargo-lock].
+All of these fields and their definitions are identical to the ones defined by [`Cargo.toml`][cargo-toml].

 * `cstaticlibs`: An array of one or more C static libraries (`.a` files) produced by your application's build.
 * `cdynamiclibs`: An array of one or more C dynamic libraries produced by your application's build.